Periorificial dermatitis of childhood in Child

 Synopsis

-Childhood granulomatous periorificial dermatitis (CGPD) is an uncommon granulomatous variant of perioral dermatitis.
-CGPD predominantly affects prepubertal children and is thought to be more common among individuals with darker skin phototypes, although cases have been reported in individuals with lighter phototypes as well.
-CGPD may be mildly pruritic and may wax and wane for years.
+Childhood granulomatous periorificial dermatitis (CGPD) is an uncommon granulomatous variant of periorificial dermatitis.
+CGPD predominantly affects prepubertal children and is thought to be more common among individuals with darker skin colors, although cases have been reported in individuals with lighter skin as well.
+CGPD is characterized by mildly pruritic, yellowish-to-brown papules and may wax and wane for years.

-Development of perioral dermatitis is often preceded by exposure to topical corticosteroids on the face.
-Inhaled and systemic corticosteroids have also been associated with perioral dermatitis.
-Various cosmetic products, including fluorinated toothpastes, have also been reported as potential precipitants of this condition.
+Development of periorificial dermatitis is often preceded by exposure to topical corticosteroids on the face.
+Inhaled and systemic corticosteroids have also been associated with periorificial dermatitis.
+Exposure to peppermint oil as well as various cosmetic products, including fluorinated toothpastes, have also been reported as potential precipitants of this condition.

 Codes